NREL/HPC/docs/Documentation/Environment/Customization/conda.md

 * Use the `-p PATH_NAME` switch when creating or updating your environment.
 Make sure `PATH_NAME` isn't in the home directory.
 Keep in mind files in /scratch are deleted after about a month of inactivity.

 * Change the directory used for caching.
 This location is set by the module file to `~/.conda-pkgs`.
-Calling `export CONDA_PKGS_DIRS=PATH_NAME` to specify somewhere to store downloads and cached files such as `/scratch/$USER/.conda-pkgs` will reduce home directory usage.
+A simple way to avoid filling up the home directory with cached conda data is to soft link a location on scratch to `~/.conda-pkgs`, for example `ln -s /scratch/$USER/.conda-pkgs /home/$USER/.conda-pkgs`.
+Alternatively, calling `export CONDA_PKGS_DIRS=PATH_NAME` to specify somewhere to store downloads and cached files such as `/scratch/$USER/.conda-pkgs` will reduce home directory usage.

 ## HPC Considerations

 ### Migrating from local to HPC system

-Interacting with your Conda environments on the HPC system should feel exactly the same as working on your desktop.
+Interacting with your Conda environments on the HPC systems should feel exactly the same as working on your desktop.
 An example desktop-to-HPC workflow might go:

 1. Create the environment locally
 2. Verify that environment works on a minimal working example
-3. Export local environment file and copy to HPC (`conda env export > environment.yaml`)
+3. Export local environment file and copy to HPC system (`conda env export > environment.yaml`)
-4. Duplicate local environment on HPC (`conda env create -f environment.yaml`)
+4. Duplicate local environment on HPC system (`conda env create -f environment.yaml`)
-5. Execute production-level runs on HPC:
+5. Execute production-level runs on HPC system:

 ```bash
 #!/bin/bash